ge419/parkinGait-ios/README.md

 - **Real-Time Data Visualization**: Displays acceleration and step length data in interactive charts.
 - **Data Export(Under Development)**: Export collected gait data (accelerometer, gyroscope, and step length) to a CSV file for further analysis.
 - **User-Friendly Interface**: Intuitive design for easy interaction and tracking.
+- **Feedback and Statistics**: Provides feedback on user's step lengths based on calculations.

 ---

 ## **Core Components**
 ### **Gait Tracking Models**
+1.**Step Length Calculator**: Calculates step length using device IMU sensors.
-1. **Step Counter**: Tracks steps and distance using peak detection on accelerometer data.
+2. **Step Counter**: Tracks steps and distance using peak detection on accelerometer data.
-2. **Step Length Calculator**: Calculates step length using device IMU sensors.
 3. **Step Length with Height**: Calculates step length by factoring in user height and stride frequency.
+4. **DynamicStepCounter**: Detects step length using dynamic threshold.
+(INCOMPLETE; Do not proceed with this algorithm)
+5. **Acceleration Magnitude**: Calculates step length using acceleration magnitude and double integration.
+6. **Acceleration Magnitude FFT**: Applies Fast Fourier Transformation to the previous algorithm.

 ### **Data Export**
 - Export gait data (timestamp, accelerometer, gyroscope, step length, etc.) to a CSV file.